OotyOoty

 Best for: Marketers who already use AI assistants daily and want SEO data integrated into that workflow.

-Honest limitation: Requires comfort with AI assistant interfaces.
+Honest take: Requires comfort with AI assistant interfaces.
 No visual dashboards.
 Not a full Semrush replacement for teams that need traditional reporting.

 Advertising tools

-AI for paid media has matured past the point of "AI writes your ad copy."
-The real value is in bidding strategy, audience segmentation, and creative testing.
+AI for paid media has matured past "AI writes your ad copy."
+The real value now is in bidding strategy, audience segmentation, and creative testing.

 Google Ads AI features (Performance Max, Demand Gen)

 Google's own AI tools are now unavoidable.
 Performance Max runs campaigns across Search, Display, YouTube, Gmail, and Discover from a single campaign.
 Demand Gen creates ad variations and tests them automatically.
-If you are running Google Ads, you are already using AI whether you opted in or not.
+If you're running Google Ads, you're already using AI whether you opted in or not.

 Best for: Any team running Google Ads.
 These are the platform defaults now.

-Honest limitation: The black-box nature of Performance Max makes it hard to diagnose underperformance.
+Honest take: The black-box nature of Performance Max makes it hard to diagnose underperformance.
 You give up control for convenience.
-For a guide to getting ChatGPT to help you analyze what is happening inside these campaigns, see the ChatGPT Google Ads guide.
+For a guide to getting ChatGPT to help you analyze what's happening inside these campaigns, see the ChatGPT Google Ads guide.

 Pricing: Included with Google Ads spend.